 Easy & Refreshing

-Listen up!
-This Summer Slaw?
-It’s a showstopper.
-Super easy, refreshing, and the perfect sidekick to just about any meal.
-You’ll want to keep a batch of this bad boy in your fridge—always ready to go whenever you need it.
+This Summer Slaw is super easy, refreshing, and the perfect sidekick to just about any meal.
+You’ll want to keep a batch of this in your fridge ready to go whenever you need it.
 I even throw it on my eggs in the morning (don’t judge me, it’s that good!).

-Let me tell you, this recipe was an absolute hit at our Memorial Day party, and ever since, I’ve kept a steady supply in the fridge.
-It’s a crowd-pleaser, a staple, and a total flavor bomb.
+This recipe was a hit at our Memorial Day party, and ever since, I’ve kept a steady supply in the fridge.
+A healthy staple AND a crowd-pleaser, you can’t beat that!

-Here’s the deal: you need a food processor to make this slaw work.
-If you don’t have one yet, trust me—get one!
+You’ll need a food processor to make this slaw work.
 I use mine daily for everything, and it’s changed the way I cook.

 Other tools I swear by for this recipe (and pretty much everything in the kitchen) include: